GPC Libraries -- Clarkston Library (JCLRC)

-Blekko offers a clean interface, and slash tags (facets) in the left margin to help you narrow your search results.
-A link leads to more slash tags.
+Blekko offers a clean interface with tags (facets) in the left and top margins to help you narrow your search results.
 Users can control the amount of advertising they see, and the amount of filtering the engine provides.
 Humans have a hand in editing/screening Blekko's results.
-Blekko's image search engine produces compact and wonderfully arranged results.
+Blekko's image search produces compact and wonderfully arranged results.

 Before Google was "the search engine," Altavista held that honor.
-In many ways, it still outshines Google.
+These days Alatavista is Yahoo Search, and in many ways, it still outshines Google.
 It offers more search options including Boolean logic(AND, OR, and NOT), restriction by field, and a fairly sophisticated image and music search capability.
-Yahoo's software powers AltaVista's search engine.
-When you do not find something on Google, Altavista is still a good place to look, or make Altavista your first, search engine choice.
+When you do not find something on Google, Yahoo Search is still a good place to look, or make Yahoo your first, search engine choice.

 Ask.com provides suggestions for similar, alternative topics as well as the occasional image or still from a video.
 Ask has an eraser for scrubbing search histories, and lets any one customize its site from a large selection of themes.
 Its image searching uses an inviting, multicolumn format and often returns results that Google fails to find.

 Teoma is a striped down version of Ask, with a spanking clean interface, and results just a little different from Ask.